cassidymwagner/dotfiles/README.md

 * Using Goyo with vim is the best decision I've made in awhile.
 * Asciiquarium is stupid fun.
 * Also compton is pretty distracting.
+* Also also I changed the font to adobe source code pro.

 ### November 1